pablo14/funModeling/vignettes/data_preparation.md

 ### Case A: `type='set_na'`

-In this case all outliers are converted into `NA`, thus appling most of the descriptive functions (max, min, mean) will return a less-biased value - with the proper `na.rm=TRUE` parameter.
+In this case all outliers are converted into `NA`, thus appling most of the descriptive functions (max, min, mean) will return a **less-biased mean** value - with the proper `na.rm=TRUE` parameter.

 ### Case B: `type='stop'`

+Last case will cause that all rows with `NA` values will lost when a machine learning model is created.
+To avoid this, but keep controled the outliers, all values flagged as outlier will be converted to the threshold value.

+**Key notes**:

+* Try to think variables treatment (and creation) as if you're explaining to the model.
+Stopping variables at a certaing value, 1% for example, you are telling to the model: _consider all extremes values as if they are on the 99% percentile, this value is already high enough_
+* Models try to be noise tolereant, but you can help them by treat some common issues.

 ## Examples